josephclaytonhansen/turnroot/docs/editor/quickstart.rst

 ---------------------------------

 .. _start:
-The first, essential, steps to your own game
+The first steps to your own game
 ---------------------------------------------

-:doc:`editor/game_editor`
+Up next: the Game Editor > :doc:`game_editor`